-Researchers who defined the concept of family quality of life pointed to great difficulty in defining it because the concept is inclusive, flexible, and multidimensional (Turnbull et al., 2004b).
-In recent years, family quality of life has been defined as a dynamic sense of family well-being both in terms of the personal subjective perception of every detail within the family about his life, and in terms of the general feeling of the family system as a single entity (Zuna, Summers, Turnbull, Hu & Xu, 2010).
-The concept began to develop in the 1980s when studies focused on a person with disabilities and his family began publishing intervention programs to support them (Brown, 2010).
-As a result of these studies, governments of modern countries began to call for increased provision of services to families of these children, because they concluded that parents were the main caregivers of this child and were responsible for the conduct of his life (Brown, Schalock& Brown, 2009; Samuel et al., 2012).
+Researchers who defined the concept of family quality of life pointed to great difficulty in defining it because the concept is inclusive, flexible, and multidimensional (Turnbull et al. 2004b).
+In recent years, family quality of life has been defined as a dynamic sense of family well-being both in terms of the personal subjective perception of every detail within the family his life and in terms of the general feeling of the family system as a single entity (Zuna et al. 2010).
+The concept began to develop in the 1980s when studies focusing on people with disabilities and their families began publishing intervention programmes to support them (Brown 2010).
+As a result of these studies, governments in developed countries began to call for increased provision of services to families of these children.
+This was done on the basis of the parents being the main caregivers of these children and responsible for their life outcomes (Brown et al. 2012).

 The purpose of the current study is to examine how mothers of children with intellectual-developmental disabilities perceive their quality of life.
-The question of the study is how the presence of a child with intellectual-developmental disabilities affects the quality of life of mothers.
+The research question at the heart of this study concerns how having children with intellectual-developmental disabilities affects mothers’ quality of life.

-Research method
+Method

-The study is based on a qualitative research method, which is a method that allows studying reality as reflected in the eyes of the subjects, and emphasizes a deeper understanding of the person, his thoughts, assumptions, and behavior.
+The study is qualitative.
+Qualitative research allows us to study reality as reflected in the eyes of the subjects and emphasises a deeper understanding of the person, their thoughts, assumptions, and behaviours.

-qualitative research makes an in-depth investigation of research subjects exploring, behaviour and experiences through such methods as semi-structured and unstructured interviews.
-Qualitative research, broadly defined, means "any kind of research that produces findings not arrived at by means of statistical procedures or other means of quantification" (Strauss and Corbin, 1990, p.
+Qualitative research requires in-depth investigation of research subjects, exploring their behaviour and experiences using instruments like semi-structured and unstructured interviews.
+Qualitative research is broadly defined as “any kind of research that produces findings not arrived at by means of statistical procedures or other means of quantification” (Strauss and Corbin 1990, p.
 17).
-The in-depth understanding allows entry into the world of the subjects and the recognition of their hidden points of visibility and assumptions (Creswell, J. W. 2009.).
-Studies in the qualitative approach offer an interpretive description that tries to reach a subjective understanding of the subject without a prior hypothesis but through learning and experience.
-The qualitative research method was chosen, since the study focuses on the quality of life of mothers as perceived by them, and since the term quality of life is a term that refers to subjective aspects.
+The in-depth understanding of a phenomenon gained using qualitative methods gives researchers access to the world of the subjects while also requiring them to recognise their blindspots and biases as observers (Creswell 2009.).
+Studies in the qualitative frame offer interpretive descriptions that try to reach a subjective understanding of the subject without a prior hypothesis but through learning and experience.
+The qualitative research method was chosen since the study focuses on the quality of life of mothers as perceived by them, and since the term quality of life is a term that refers to subjective aspects.

 Study participants